top of page

 Big Bluestem reaches 7 feet tall in warm weather.
 It does best in full sun and medium to dry, poor soil.
 It will tolerate partial shade and wet or rich soil, but such conditions promote excessive growth and the plant may require support to avoid flopping in wet, rich soil.
 To keep it standing tall, plant in medium-dry, sandy or clay loam in full sun.

-Big Bluestem is likely to lay down in heavy snow, but the new growth will reach for the sky again in spring.
-To avoid smothering adjacent plants, cut to 18" in fall.
-Under ideal conditions, especially in moist soil, Big Bluestem spreads vigorously by seed, and may not be suited for small gardens or may need to be paired with other vigorous plants, such as Switch Grass.
+Under downstate conditions, especially in moist, rich soil, Big Bluestem spreads vigorously by seed, and may not be suited for small gardens or may need to be paired with other vigorous plants, such as Switch Grass.
+Again, in our dry sandy field, we would love for it to spread a little, but it stays put in its clumps.
+Each clump of Big Bluestem gets wider and taller each year.
+Maybe someday it will spread for us.
 Drought tolerant once established, with a nine-foot root system that resists erosion.

 Stems are tinged with blue in the spring, red in the summer, and bronze or lavender in the fall.
 The seed heads have three "toes", giving it the other common name of turkeyfoot grass.
 The seed heads make a nice dried flower.